- Self-Directed Accounts

 An IRA promoter is an investment promoter who is looking to use IRA funds to establish an investment.
 As with facilitators, promoters do not have the same regulatory oversight or authority to hold investments or move IRA funds as a custodian.

 A promoter is simply that: promoting an investment.
-As with all things related to investing, it is in a person’s best interest to perform due diligence to see if an opportunity is both sound in terms of financial goals and legitimacy.
+As with all things related to investing, it is in a person’s best interest to perform due diligence to see if an opportunity is sound in terms of financial goals and legitimacy.